elsabbagh-n/AutoReactSelfOpt_HFNMR/README.md

 		          flow rate of 0.433 mL/min
 		          reaction run with 10.4 min residence time, 1.59 equiv of citral, 0.05 equiv of catalyst reaction run launched at 10:33:40
+		          previous reaction conditions: 10 min residence time, 1.43 equiv of citral, 0.08 equiv of catalyst

 ### (iii) Screening reaction mixtures of different residence times:
-The subfolder _dataset with the same title contains:
+The subfolder in _dataset with the same title contains:

     Experiments	  #1,3,5,7,9,11